 Step 4: Add Color Grading With a Color Balance Layer

-Color grading is a great way to add a mood or a style to your images.
+Color grading is a great way to add a mood or an editing style to your images.

 And Photoshop offers some of the best color grading tools on the planet.